 Charlie Ball, The Man

 Charlie Ball, Engineer, MBA and green developer, found his second calling when his wife Troy decided to build a distillery.
 The copper masterpieces at the center of the distilling process were made by German manufacturer Kothe and designed to Charlie's specifications.
-By the end of 2012, Troy & Sons will be distilling with their original 2000 liter still and will have a new 5000 liter still in operation, making Charlie the manager of the most advanced and latest pot stills imported to the US.
+We were running behind demand with our 2000 liter still, so at the end of 2012 we put our new 5000 liter still in operation, making Charlie the manager of the most advanced pot still imported to the US.
 The technologically advanced electronic systems allow Charlie the utmost control over each batch, yet he also depends on the same talent that distinguished the best of the early distillers.
 It turns out that Charlie has a 'nose'.
 Over hundreds of runs, Charlie realized he could actually smell the moment when the Hearts reached their peak and as he began to distinguish the notes that heralded the arrival of the Tails, he knew the exact moment to cut the run.
 Charlie was truly born for this!
 As Charlie says, "Troy has the taste, and I have the nose" and together they create the world's finest whiskey.

 Marshall, Coulton & Luke, The Sons